nexient-llc/tg-properties-aws-module-skeleton/README.md

 # tg-properties-aws-module-skeleton

-This repository contains bare minimum code necessary to generate the properties configuration(variables, and git tags) for deploying `s3-bucket` to aws cloud platform.
+This repository contains bare minimum code necessary to generate the properties configuration(variables, and git tags) for deploying any `terraform module` to aws cloud platform.

 This repository is intended to be used by developers wanting to write terragrunt configurations to deploy the terraform modules to `aws cloud platform`.